chen1649chenli/personal-academic-web/content/publication/promote_mortgage_refinancing_with_tv_advertising/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Promote Mortgage Refinancing with TV Advertising."
+title: "The Effects of TV Advertising and Ad Content on Consumer Financial Decisions: Evidence from Mortgage Refinancing."
 authors:
   - with Donggwan Kim